-I am completing a PhD in International and Comparative Education at Stanford University’s Graduate School of Education.
-I will graduate in June 2025.
+I recently completed a PhD in International and Comparative Education at Stanford University’s Graduate School of Education.

 I am a mixed methods researcher who is focused on exploring how history education shapes national narratives and identities, particularly in the context of historical atrocities, political conflict, and globalization.
 My work combines qualitative content analysis and critical theoretical frameworks with quantitative analysis of global educational trends to understand the interplay between education, memory, and national identity.
-Currently completing my three-paper dissertation:
+I am currently adapting my three-paper dissertation into a book.

 Paper 1: From Silence to Denial: The Armenian Genocide and Its Shifting Narrative in Turkish History Textbooks, 1934-2018